 - Send a love note to be included in a period kit by downloading the template here, writing your message and sending a scan of it to email@example.com.

-- Eager to donate period supplies or funds to the St. Louis Alliance for Period Supplies?
+- Eager to help to the St. Louis Alliance for Period Supplies?
 Find out how here.

 - Curious to volunteer at a future Period Cove for Pack Parties when it’s safe to do so under responsible social distancing guidelines?
 Keep updated on future volunteer opportunities through the Alliance’s Facebook page.